-Despite welcoming foreign investment, New Zealand was considered the most restrictive country in the 2017 OECD Foreign Direct Investment Regulatory Restrictiveness Index.
-In particular, the following sectors / industries are considered to be heavily restricted in New Zealand:
+Despite welcoming foreign investment, New Zealand was considered the most restrictive country in the 2019 OECD Foreign Direct Investment Regulatory Restrictiveness Index.
+In particular, the following sectors/ industries considered to be heavily restricted in New Zealand are:

-- primary industry;
+- · primary industries;

-- fisheries:
+- fisheries;

 - air: and

 - · telecommunications.